Lorne Park: Transportation

 The main roads in Lorne Park are Lakeshore Road, Lorne Park Road, Truscott Drive, and Indian Road.
 The main bus routes are 23 Lakeshore and 14 Lorne Park, operated by Mississauga Transit.
 From the 1967 to 1968 the Lakeshore West line stopped at Lorne Park station.
 After service stopped the station shelters and platforms gradually disappeared.
 The stop once was used by Canadian National Railway for their Toronto to Niagara Falls passenger service and featured a 1880s built station.

 Education

 The two-storey, four-room Lorne Park Public School opened in 1923, with 76 students enrolled.
 Throughout the 1930s the school was a centre of community activity, hosting concerts, Christmas festivities, dinners and village events.
 The original school was destroyed by fire on January 22, 1982 and was rebuilt.
 It serves students grades 1 through 5.

 The Lorne Park Secondary School was founded in 1958 and serves approximately 900 students in grades 9 through 12.

+In popular culture

+Lorne Park has been a popular location to shoot films.
+Downsizing (2017) starring Matt Damon was filmed on Cloverbrea Crescent.

+The house located at 1287 Birchview Drive was featured in Sneakerella (2022) starring Chosen Jacobs, You Are So Not Invited to My Bat Mitzvah (2023) with Adam Sandler, shows Locke & Key, Culprits, and the second season of FUBAR with Arnold Schwarzenegger.